Are you looking for a city that will leave you impressed and inspired? Look no further than Medellin, Colombia.

 Medellin is just over 400 miles north of the Equator and 4,900 feet above sea level.
-Because of this the daily temperature averages 72.5 degrees Fahrenheit throughout the year.
+Because of this, the daily temperature averages 72.5 degrees Fahrenheit throughout the year.

 But do not despair.
 The rain tends to be in the form of short showers.
 We visited in November and had afternoon showers on many days.
 We simply planned our excursions for the morning and early afternoon and made sure we had our rain jackets with us.

 You can thank the rain for a city full of lush and vibrant vegetation.
-That was a nice change from the parched ground we saw all around us in our previous stay in Cordoba, Argentina.
+That was a nice change from the parched ground we saw all around us during our previous stay in Cordoba, Argentina.